stamat/youtube-background/README.md

     const videoBackgrounds = new VideoBackgrounds('[data-vbg]');
 ```

 `VideoBackgrounds` is a factory class - this means that it is used to create and index multiple instances of the video backgrounds depending on the link type: YouTube, Vimeo or video file.
-It accepts a selector as a parameter and properties that will be applied to all of the instances queried by the selector.
+It accepts a selector as a parameter and properties object that will be applied to all of the instances queried by the selector.
+For the list of available properties, please refer to the [Properties](#properties) section.

 In order to programmatically add a new element to the factory instance and initialize the video background, for instance on an async event.
-You can use the `add` function of the factory instance, which accepts the element object.
+You can use the `add` function of the factory instance, which accepts the element object and the optional properties object.
+For the list of available properties, please refer to the [Properties](#properties) section.

 ```javascript
     // get the first element